cpjobling/neovim-tutor/README.md

 a [motion](navigation).
 The format for a delete command with the [d](d) delete operator is as follows:

 	d   motion

   Where:
 	d      - is the delete operator.
 	motion - is what the operator will operate on (listed below).

   A short list of motions:
 	[w](w) - until the start of the next word, EXCLUDING its first character.
 	[e](e) - to the end of the current word, INCLUDING the last character.
 	[$]($) - to the end of the line, INCLUDING the last character.

-  Thus typing `de`{normal} will delete from the cursor to the end of the word.
+  Thus typing `de` will delete from the cursor to the end of the word.

 NOTE:  Pressing just the motion while in Normal mode without an operator
 	   will move the cursor as specified.

 # Lesson 2.4: USING A COUNT FOR A MOTION